m-karakus/m-karakus/README.md

 ### Hi there, I'm [Metin][linkedin] 👋

-## I'm a Data Analyst
+## I'm a Data Professional

-- 💪 I am an expert data scientist/data analysts
+- 💪 I am an expert in the data area...
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: